Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Introduction

-Experimental evaluation showcases the superiority of our proposed method over traditional approaches in terms of flexibility, accuracy, and other relevant metrics.
-Our contributions are outlined as follows: \begin{itemize} \item We introducing a fully Bayesian approach that treats kernel hyperparameters as random variables and utilizes coupled stochastic differential equations (SDEs) to learn their posterior distribution and that of inducing points for DIFFGPs, enhancing model flexibility and adaptability to complex dynamics by incorporating estimation uncertainty on hyperparameters. \item Using advanced SDE gradient estimators, our approach scales up gradient-based variational inference significantly.
-The utilization of a black-box adaptive SDE solver for computing the output layer underpins our commitment to effective and innovative model computation. \item Experimental results showcase the advantages of our method over traditional approaches, demonstrating superior performance in terms of flexibility, accuracy, and other metrics. \end{itemize}
+Experimental evaluation demonstrates the improvement of our proposed method over traditional approaches in terms of flexibility, accuracy, and other metrics.
+Our contributions are outlined as follows: \begin{itemize} \item We introduce a fully Bayesian approach that treats kernel hyperparameters as random variables and utilizes coupled stochastic differential equations (SDEs) to learn their posterior distribution and that of inducing points for DiffGPs. \item By using an adaptive SDE method with a neural network as a black-box solver, we achieve a realistic posterior approximation that effectively captures time-varying dynamics and enhances the expressiveness of the variational posterior. \item Experimental results show the advantage of our method over traditional approaches in terms of flexibility, accuracy, and other metrics. \end{itemize} The structure of this paper is organized as follows.
+Section \ref{sec:formatting} introduces the foundational models, including Gaussian Processes, Sparse Representations, and Continuous-time Gaussian Processes (DiffGPs).
+Section~\ref{section3} details our proposed method, called Fully Bayesian Differential Gaussian Processes (FB-Diff), along with the underlying methodologies and implementation details.
+Section \ref{section4} reviews related work and provides a comprehensive literature survey.
+Section \ref{section5} presents the experimental setup and results, demonstrating the effectiveness of our approach.
+Finally, Section \ref{section6} concludes the paper and discusses potential directions for future research.